Yo, dude. I'm Blackie.

 2000 and spent 3 years designing our house and barn and having them

-have spent the next 5 years doing the landscaping, building the
+built.
+They spent the next 5 years doing the landscaping, building the

 gardens, cutting trails in the forest and generally making the land and